What Supreme Court rejection of student loan relief means

 “I think the court misinterpreted the Constitution,” he said.

-His comments echoed Justice Kagan’s dissent, which criticized the major questions doctrine as a way for the Supreme Court to hold an effective veto power over Executive branch policies.
+His comments echoed Justice Kagan’s dissent, which criticized the major questions doctrine as a way for the Supreme Court to hold an effective veto power over executive branch policies.

 “The Court once again substitutes itself for Congress and the Executive Branch – and the hundreds of millions of people they represent – in making this Nation’s most important, as well as most contested, policy decisions,” she wrote.

-Court watchers have a more mixed view of how the justice used the doctrine in this case – and how the doctrine could be used in the future.
+Court watchers have a more mixed view of how the justices used the doctrine in this case – and how the doctrine could be used in the future.

-“It’s fair to read the opinion in that case [last term] as having relied primarily and heavily on the major questions doctrine,” said Jack Fitzhenry, a legal fellow at the Heritage Foundation, during a press briefing.
+“It’s fair to read the opinion in that case [last term] as having relied primarily and heavily on the major questions doctrine,” said Jack Fitzhenry, a legal fellow at The Heritage Foundation, during a press briefing.

 “The court took pains in this decision in a way it did not in [that one] to analyze the statute on its own terms, kind of independent of the major questions doctrine.”